About Us

 icon-tuba

-During the 29-year history of the BCO many gifted conductors have taken to the podium, several of whom at the time of their tenure were pursuing their Doctor of Musical Arts degree.
-Our current conductor, Hisham Bravo Groover completed his degree in May of 2022.
+During the 30-year history of the BCO many gifted conductors have taken to the podium, several of whom at the time of their tenure were pursuing their Doctor of Musical Arts degree.
+Our current conductor, David Carrillo, will complete his degree in May of 2025.

 icon-tuba